sa-concept-refactoring/doc/chapters/projectManagement.typ

 = Project Management
-// - Vorgehen (Prozess, Reviews, Workflows, Qualitätssicherung)
+// [] Vorgehen (Prozess, Reviews, Workflows, Qualitätssicherung)
+// [x] Projektplan,
-// - Projektplan, Vergleich ursprüngliche Planung, effektive Ausführung
+//    [] Vergleich ursprüngliche Planung, effektive Ausführung
-// - Zeiterfassung (Stunden pro Woche/Stunden pro Task-Kategorie, wie Implementation Doku, Meeting, etc.)
+// [x] Zeiterfassung (Stunden pro Woche/Stunden pro Task-Kategorie, wie Implementation Doku, Meeting, etc.)
 // Hinweis: Keine Liniendiagramme für die Darstellung von Zeit/Arbeitsaufwand pro Woche

+This section describes the approach of the project as well as the project plan and time tracking.
-This section looks at how the project was
+In @approach, it is explained how the project was approached.
+@project-plan, looks into the planning of the project, including a comparative analysis between the initial plan and its effective implementation.
+Additionally, @time-tracking, provides a summarized overview of the allocated working hours coupled with a reflective assessment of the time invested in the reflects on the time invested.

-== Methods
+== Approach <approach>

 Development work occurred on both Linux and Windows utilizing CLion with the Ninja build system.
 The language server features were tested using Visual Studio Code and the clangd extension.

+The project is split into three main steps.
++ Project Setup
++ Analysis
++ Implementation

+/ Project Setup : #[
+  Before implementing a project setup needs to be in place, therefore some research needed to be done to figure out what is needed to extend the LLVM project with new features.
+  The setup needed to work on Linux and Windows as both systems were used for this project.
+]

+/ Analysis : #[
+  The analysis part consists of a lot of research on how the clangd language server works and how it is communicating with the IDE.
+  This step also contains gaining all knowledge needed for implementation, such as looking into the idea of concepts and figuring out what refactoring features would be a good addition to have within the language server.
+]

+/ Implementation : #[
+  The implementation it self was one of the smallest steps beside the project setup.
+]

 #set page(flipped: true)

-== Project Plan
+== Project Plan <project-plan>

 The project plan was developed in week 3 after the ideas for the refactoring features were set.
 Without concrete ideas a good project plan can not be worked out.